twilio/twilio-verify-android/README.md

 ## Running the Sample backend

 * Clone this repo: https://github.com/twilio/verify-push-sample-backend
+* Configure a [Notify Service](https://www.twilio.com/docs/verify/quickstarts/push-android#configure-or-select-a-notify-service) for the sample app, using the same [Firebase project](#FirebaseConfiguration) you configured
+* Configure a [Verify Service](https://www.twilio.com/docs/verify/quickstarts/push-android#configure-a-verify-service), using the Notify service for the sample app
 * Run the steps in the [README file](https://github.com/twilio/verify-push-sample-backend/blob/master/README.md)

 <a name='UsingSampleApp'></a>